-The population de-concentration which first manifested itself in Argentina at a per capita income level fairly close to USD 5,000 continued (1980-91, USD 4,129).
-The long-established de-concentration trends in Israel and Sri Lanka, unusual cases whose peculiarities were discussed by Vining (1986), continued during the seventies (1972-83, USD 7,358) and eighties (1981-91, USD 2,018), respectively.
+The population deconcentration that first manifested itself in Argentina at a per capita income level fairly close to USD 5,000 continued (1980-91, USD 4,129).
+The long established deconcentration trends in Israel and Sri Lanka, unusual cases whose peculiarities were discussed by Vining (1986), continued during the 1970s (1972-83, USD 7,358) and 1980s (1981-91, USD 2,018), respectively.

 The model according to which improvements in rural living standards alleviate migratory pressures early in the development process would seem to be particularly relevant to Southeast Asia, but the evidence is mixed.
-In South Korea, where the region around Seoul has traditionally exerted an extraordinarily strong attraction, the concentration trend re-asserted itself (1985-90, USD 5,238) after an anomalous period (1980-85, USD 3,695) during which net migration into the core was virtually nil.
-In Malaysia (1980-90, USD 4,338) there is no evidence of a deceleration of net migration into the core region.
+In South Korea, where the region around Seoul has traditionally exerted an extraordinarily strong attraction, concentration continued in the last two intercensal intervals (1980-85, USD 3,695 and 1985-90, USD 5,238).
+In Malaysia (1980-90, USD 4,338), there is no evidence of a deceleration of net migration into the core region.
+We were unable to obtain sufficiently detailed census data to present an update for Indonesia (1981-90, USD 1,700).
+It appears, however, that while the growth rate of Jakarta itself decelerated (from 3.4% per year in 1971-81 to 2.4% in 1981-90), population growth in the surrounding areas of Bogor, Bekasi and Tamnggerang was on the order of 5% per year (Hull 1994).
+In view of the deceleration of population growth observed in Yogyakarta, and in East and Central Java, due in part to rapid fertility decline and in part to out-migration, it appears safe to conclude that population concentration continued.

-Those in which there has occurred a reversal of previously-observed population re-distribution trends.
-On the other hand, in Thailand (1980-92, USD 2,839), the latest census reveals modest net out-migration from Bangkok and its environs.
+Countries in which there has occurred a reversal of previously observed population redistribution trends.
+In Thailand (1980-92, USD 2,839), the latest census reveals modest net out-migration from Bangkok and its environs.
 This would appear to be a clear exception to the USD 5,000 rule, and it seems plausible that rising environmental costs and disamenities are playing a role.

-The USD 5,000 rule in its naive form -- a decisive reversal of net migration trends occurring at almost precisely the moment GDP passes USD 5,000 -- is illustrated by the cases of Greece (1981-91, USD 6,278), Mexico (1980-90, USD 5,543) and, less dramatically, Portugal (1981-90, USD 5,809).
+The USD 5,000 rule in its naive form - a decisive reversal of net migration trends occurring at almost precisely the moment GDP passes USD 5,000 - is illustrated by the cases of Greece (1981-91, USD 6,278), Mexico (1980-90, USD 5,543) and, less dramatically, Portugal (1981-90, USD 5,809).
 In the case of Mexico City, research suggests that deterioration of the urban environment is a contributing factor (Izazola and Marquette 1994).